 As with everything else, balance / equilibrium is the key word.

-This leads to lots of scar tissue / fibrosis, due to too much misaligned collagen type I and not much collagen III, elastin and fibrillin.
+This leads to lots of scar tissue and fibrosis, due to too much misaligned collagen type I and very little collagen III, elastin and fibrillin.

-In contrast to the “slash and burn” destructive skin tightening approaches, the balanced way is to stimulate collagen / elastin production gradually with a natural method that will lead to functional collagen / elastin networks.
+In contrast to the “slash and burn” destructive skin tightening approaches, the balanced way is to stimulate collagen and elastin production gradually with a natural method that will lead to functional collagen and elastin networks.

 Deep-acting, high-power radiofrequency and high-power ultrasound cavitation are the best such methods known today.